Principal Investigator

 Prospective Members

-Graduate students: I am not considering applications for graduate students until fall 2025.
+I will not be considering applications for new graduate students until Fall 2027.

 Past Lab Members